HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Problem Set

 \subsection{Protein Sequence Design}

-Understanding how proteins fold into their native three-dimensional structures~\cite{jumper2021highly,watson2023novo} is a central problem in structural biology~\cite{min2022static,du2024machine}, traditionally framed as a forward problem: predicting the structure a given amino acid sequence will adopt~\cite{lin2023evolutionary,wang2024long}.
+Understanding how proteins fold into their native three-dimensional structures~\citep{jumper2021highly,watson2023novo} is a central problem in structural biology~\citep{min2022static,du2024machine}, traditionally framed as a forward problem: predicting the structure a given amino acid sequence will adopt~\citep{lin2023evolutionary,wang2024long}.
 In contrast, the protein sequence design or inverse folding problem starts from a fixed target structure and seeks sequences that are likely to fold into it.
-Many works have shown that this inverse formulation not only offers practical applications in protein engineering but also deepens our understanding of sequence–structure relationships~\cite{drexler1981molecular,yue1995forces,shakhnovich1993new,deutsch1996new,sun1995amino,lau1990theory}.
+Many works have shown that this inverse formulation not only offers practical applications in protein engineering but also deepens our understanding of sequence–structure relationships~\citep{drexler1981molecular,yue1995forces,shakhnovich1993new,deutsch1996new,sun1995amino,lau1990theory}.

 A common modeling approach treats sequence design as a global optimization problem over the space of amino acid sequences.
-Methods developed by Sun et al.~\cite{sun1995amino}, Shakhnovich and Gutin~\cite{shakhnovich1993new}, and others define a fitness function to select sequences with favorable folding properties.
+Methods developed by~\cite{sun1995amino}, \cite{shakhnovich1993new}, and others define a fitness function to select sequences with favorable folding properties.
 These functions are designed to balance positive design (low free energy in the target structure) with negative design (high energy in competing folds), promoting both thermodynamic stability and structural specificity.
-More recently, people have been working on multi-state design with more or less general fitness functions~\cite{pokala2005energy,ambroggio2006computational,allen2010efficient,negron2013multistate,yanover2007dead,hallen2016comets,vucinic2020positive}
+More recently, people have been working on multi-state design with more or less general fitness functions~\citep{pokala2005energy,ambroggio2006computational,allen2010efficient,negron2013multistate,yanover2007dead,hallen2016comets,vucinic2020positive}.